Information

 Automated Analysis

 This service uses machine learning (ML) to analyse nocturnal pulse oximetry data in children.
-Computed statistical, non-linear, spectral, and oximetric features are used in the prediction process.
+Computed statistical, non-linear, spectral, and oximetric features are used to estimate the presence or absence, and severity of sleep-disordered breathing.

 Sleep staging of pulse oximetry data is performed using binary classification.
 Thirty-second segments (epochs) of the recording are classified as Sleep or Wake, and these segments are filtered before analysis for sleep-disordered breathing.
 Sleep staging enables the computation of sleep statistics traditionally obtained from overnight polysomnography, such as sleep duration, latency, efficiency, and WASO.
 While this step may be disabled, it is recommended for data collected in uncontrolled environments (e.g., in the home).

-Analysis of recording uses a regressor to produce a point estimate of the apnoea-hypopnea index (AHI) with accompanying uncertainty bounds, or a classifier to predict whether the apnoea-hypopnea index (AHI) is ≥5.
+Analysis of recording uses a regressor to produce a point estimate of the apnea-hypopnea index (AHI) with accompanying uncertainty bounds, or a classifier to predict whether the AHI is ≥5.
 Configurable cluster analysis enables characterisation of endotypes, assignment of endotypes to recordings, and identification of genuine anomalies or outliers.

 Peer-reviewed article containing out-of-sample performance data coming soon.